davidgyoung/davidgyoung.github.io/_posts/2021-08-15-is-that-a-scanner-in-your-pocket.md

 }
 ```

-### Nordic Semiconductor
+#### Nordic Semiconductor

 The Nordic chips in the nRF52x family are  the most widely used Bluetooth chipsets for Internet of Things projects.
-Unlike the solutions above, this is a raw Bluetooth chip that  allows custom programming.
-The have an embedded ARM processor that can be programmed in C using the Nordic SDK.
+Unlike the higher-level platforms above, this is just a raw Bluetooth chip that  allows custom programming.
+The chips have an embedded ARM processor that can be programmed in C using the Nordic SDK.
 While it is not terribly hard to find a programmer to do this work, it is much harder than for the options above.
-Engineers that write this kind of software rarely speak English, even for the those few where it is their native tongue.
+Engineers that write this kind of software rarely speak English, even those who claim it is their native tongue.
 Expect to deal with some serious neckbeard types here.

 While you can buy battery-powered Nordic development kits as circuit boards the size of a deck of cards, these are not cheap and  almost never are used in production.
-Nordic chips are almost always used on custom hardware, meaning you must design and build your own printed circuit board with all the other computer components you need added on.
+Nordic chips are almost always used on custom hardware, meaning you must design and build your own printed circuit board with all the other computer components (including connectivity to offload data) you need added on.
 You'll have to build your own power supply and provide your own battery, too.
 This requires serious hardware engineering effort, a fairly large up-front R&D cost, and a contract manufacturer.
 But once it is done, the per-unit costs can be quite low.

 Programming with the Nordic SDK is notoriously difficult due to sparse documentation that consists of a few sample applications, terse API docs, and Q&A forums filled with posts from frustrated developers.
 Most samples deal with using Nordic chips as a peripheral (meaning it advertises itself to be scanned by a phone or a laptop.).
 But it is also quote possible to program a Nordic chip to do BLE scanning.
 Like this (using C):